Thursday, June 29, 2006

 Hoo Yah!

-We had a great party last night, but I’ll let Nettl tell you about it.
-As for me, the best part was after the more acquaintance sort of friends left, and only the intimate friends hung around.
+We had a great party last night.
+The best part was after the more acquaintance sort of friends left, and only the intimate friends hung around.
 As usual, we all migrated to the patio around midnight, where we talked and laughed, ribbed each other, played guitars, and sang silly songs.

 Free-For-All Friday